MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/what-is-release-management.md

 ## How does Release Management work?

-The Release Management service stores the data about your release definitions, environments, tasks, releases, and deployments in Team Services or Team Foundation Server.
+The Release Management service stores the data about your release definitions, environments, tasks, releases, and deployments in VSTS or TFS.

 ![Release management components](_img/what-is-release-management/understand-rm-05.png)